WWE News: Bill Goldberg's WWE Hall Of Fame Inductor A Huge Surprise

 On Wednesday, the WWE reported that Edge and Christian will induct The Dudley Boyz into the WWE Hall of Fame.
 Bubba Ray Dudley expressed interest in the Hardy Boyz having something to do with their induction as well.

 When it comes to Mark Henry, having someone like Ron Simmons or The Godfather as his inductor could make sense but that is still up in the air.
 Hillbilly Jim has made it clear that he wants Hulk Hogan to induct him, but the chances of that are slim.
-Inquisitr reported that Hogan is in negotiations with the WWE, so it is still a possibility.
+The Inquisitr reported that Hogan is in negotiations with the WWE, so it is still a possibility.

 Jeff Jarrett has some interesting possibilities since many of his former proteges in TNA Impact Wrestling are in the WWE now.
 AJ Styles would be perfect in that role.
 As for Kid Rock, there is no telling who the WWE chooses for him.